kosli-dev/jira-integration-example/README.md

 # jira-integration-example
-An example on how kosli can integrate with jira
+An example on how Kosli can integrate with Jira